7 Reasons Why Hustle Culture Is Toxic (and How to Slow Down)

 - Redefine success and find more sustainable ways to achieve your goals.

-- Take breaks from work for me time, your health, and to spend more time with your loved ones.
+- Take breaks from work to focus on your other top priorities in life, such as me time, health, and loved ones.

 - Change careers, or at least your job, if your current employer forces you to overwork.